EdwinWalela/edwinwalela/content/posts/node-js-crash-course.md

  The entry point we shall leave it as `index.js`.
 Skip the test command, git repository and keywords using `enter`.

  Once we are done, we will be prompted to confirm our input, so hit the `enter` key.
+Later on, we will be using `npm install` to install 3rd-Party libraries.

 ### Hello world